ewowi/StarDocs/docs/UserMod/UserModLiveScripts.md

 ## Introduction

-Live scripts are pseudo c-code files which are parsed and compiled into assembler and runs at high speed without rebooting or flashing.
+Live scripts are pseudo c-code files which are parsed and compiled into assembler and runs at high speed without rebooting or flashing!!!
 They can be used by end-users of StarBase (or one if its forks) to create custom code without the need to publish a new version with the new code in it.

 Live scripts are implemented using [hpwit/ESPLiveScript](https://github.com/hpwit/ESPLiveScript/tree/v2.8).
 Both this repo and the implementation in StarBase is in development and more functionality is expected to be released.